EdIzaguirre/plant-object-detection/README.md

 ```
 Endpoint name is: detection-xxxxxxxxxxx-endpoint
 ```
 in addition to predicted bounding boxes for a sample image obtained from your running endpoint.
-In addition, you will get a congratulatory message:
+You will also get a congratulatory message:
 ```
 All done.